cirosantilli/latex-submodule/readme.md

-latex shared files, meant to be factor out code amongst latex projects
+Latex shared files, meant to be factor out code amongst latex projects

-things it factors out include:
+# Features

+- automate the make process, including bibtex and synctex
+- view output with viewers
+- create a distributions such as zip files
-- the `makefile`
+- upload the distribution via ftp
 - `.gitignore`
 - common `.sty` file options

-it also supports markdown to pdf conversion in an analogous way to the tex to pdf conversion
+- markdown to pdf
+- many customizable parameters

+# Live example

+A live example that illustrates the usage of this submodule. can be found at: <https://github.com/cirosantilli/latex-cheat>

+# Installation

+This should be used as a submodule to latex projects.
-the advantage of this method is that whenever updates are done to the shared files, you can easily add them to other repository by:
+The advantage of doing so is that whenever updates are done to the shared files, you can easily add them to other repository by:

     cd submodule
     git pull

-# example

-A working example that illustrates the usage of this submodule.
-Things it factors out include:

-- the `makefile`
-- `.gitignore`
-- common `.sty` file options

-It can be found at: <https://github.com/cirosantilli/latex-cheat>

-# installation

-## new project
+## New project

 For a new project, consider using the latex template located at:
 <https://github.com/cirosantilli/latex-template> directly,
 which already has this submodule installed.

-See the instructions on the readme for how to do this.
+See the instructions on the readme for how to use that template.

-## existing project
+## Existing project

 Include this as a submodule in your existing git repo as: